Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 This often involves using shelving to create multiple levels of growing space.
 Lighting is strung across each growing shelf, creating an extremely tight footprint of growing space.

-We prefer single plane growing for our garden starts.
+We prefer a single plane growing method for our garden starts.
 Here’s our argument:

 • A single plane offers better visibility of all your plants.
 This helps you detect problems sooner.